martin26/Diablo-II--Vanilla-Frosting/README.txt

 **** New Changes ****

 - Ladder Runewords are now enabled on Single Player.
+- The size of the stash and cube have been increased.
 - Essences for the Token of Absolution can now drop on all difficulties.
 - You can now upgrade a rune by placing: 2x rune -> next rune (up to Zod)
 - You can now downgrade a rune by placing: rune + antidote -> previous rune.